Mechanicsville, Gwinnett County, Georgia

 Mechanicsville is an unincorporated community in Gwinnett County, Georgia, United States, just south of Buford Highway around Button Gwinnett Road.
-It is located roughly 3.5 miles away from Interstate 285.
+It is located roughly 3.5 miles away from Interstate 285, and 10 miles north of Atlanta city limits.

 The Mechanicsville schoolhouse, built in 1911, is located at the intersection of 3rd Street and Florida Avenue.
 As of 2011, it was under restoration.